dormant-chicken/sortty/README.md

 ## Usage

 > [!WARNING]
-> There might be slight flashing on the screen when running any algorithm on any delay while setting [ fancy ] to 1 (AKA True), but ONLY when the terminal is above 90 cells horizontally and 25 cells vertically or when the delay if too low, or less than 100 ms. The [ fancy ] effect causing flashing is because the program uses special text when rendering the fancy bars, so make sure to make the terminal 1/4 to 1/2 of your screen size or less and to not make the delay too small to reduce flashing or flickering.
+> There might be slight flashing on the screen if [ fancy ] to 1 (AKA True), but this can be reduced by lowering the size of your terminal or increasing the size of the bars.

 <br>